zigsphere/puppet-amazon-s3/README.md

 Compiles and installs s3fs-fuse (from source) to provide support for mounting S3 buckets.
 See: [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse).

+Using the system packages is now an option if compilation is not required.

 ## Setup

 ### Requirements for amazon_s3